Xeven777/lyrical/README.md

 ---

-## 📝 License

-This project is open-source — add a license as needed.

----

 If you find the project useful or have feature suggestions, please open an issue — I'd love to hear your ideas! 💡

 Happy lyric-ing! 🎶